arifulhaqueuc/Python-Excersices/README.md

 #### __init__ method
   - This is a special method in Python.
   - This is the constructor method for a class.
-  - _init__ is called when ever an object of the class is constructed.
+  - this method is called when an object is created from a class.

 Example
 ```